Frequently Asked Questions

 Yes.
 Registered volunteers, acting at the direction and supervision of State officials, and within the course and scope of their State-authorized activities, come within the State's coverage pursuant to statutes.
-Volunteers and their supervisors must complete the Volunteer Registration Form and the form must be on file with Property and Liability Insurance Services prior to the beginning date of the volunteer’s activity.
+Volunteers and their supervisors must complete the Volunteer Registration Form and the form must be on file with Insurance and Claims Services prior to the beginning date of the volunteer’s activity.

 Volunteers are defined as those persons doing University work under the direction and control of University officials and are not being paid by anyone for these activities.

 No. Registered volunteers (including students and students enrolled in an internship program) are not covered by the State's workers' compensation program.
 Workers' Compensation is provided to University employees, including student employees.
 It is recommended registered volunteers obtain their own health/medical coverage prior to assisting the University.
 However, the Arizona Department of Administration, Risk Management Section has purchased an accident, medical, and accidental death and dismemberment plan for registered volunteers to Arizona State agencies.
 This plan is designed to cover registered volunteers while they participate in NAU authorized volunteer activities.
 The plan will reimburse for eligible expenses which are not payable by the volunteer’s health care plan or any other insurance plan providing reimbursement for medical expenses.
 Claim forms can be obtained from NAU Insurance and Claims Services at (928) 523-2009.

 Do students have medical coverage if injured during an on-campus University activity?